code29563/copy-history-bot-2/README.md

 To mitigate this at least partly, in this script, an attempt is made to copy each message with a bot client first, in case it is a text message or a media message that can be copied by a bot.
 If that fails with a MediaEmptyError, indicating that it's a media type that can't be copied with a bot due to the access hash issue mentioned above, then the message is copied with a user client.

 This may be one reason it's worth including as many user clients' session strings as you can when using the script, to split the job of sending messages amongst more users so each individual user is sending less messages, and hence perhaps less likely to get banned.

-If you're unable to get multiple user accounts to use, and the only account you have to use is one that you're not willing to get banned, then consider uncommenting 'await asyncio.sleep(2)' in the script to wait 2 seconds (or replace 2 with another number as you see fit) between switching from a bot client to a user client to send a message, the overall effect being that the messages sent by the user client are spaced out more and the rate at which it sends messages are decreased, possibly decreasing the likelihood of getting banned.

 # How it works
 The script is profusely commented to explain some of the technical implementation, but the comments are naturally structured according to the code.
 What follows is an attempt to explain in more natural language the ideas behind the code.